The Jewish Guild for the Blind

 Programs

-Vision Rehabilitation: Approximately 1,200 people received vision rehabilitation services in 2023.
+Vision Rehabilitation: Approximately 1,000 people received vision rehabilitation services in 2020.
 Examples included: academic and communication skills training to assess academic potential, use adaptive aids, and prepare for tests such as high school equivalency tests and college preparatory exams.
 Training in adaptive technology to help clients enter or stay in school or the job market, including technologies that enlarge written material, software that reads what is on a computer screen, and other devices that compensate for vision loss.
 Career services that prepare clients for work, including pre-employment training, resume and interview strategies, job retention services, and presentations for employers on how to fully integrate and accommodate people who are visually impaired.
-Living skills training to teach clients how to function safely and independently in the home.
-Orientation and mobility instruction on how to navigate safely in homes and neighborhoods and to travel to school and work.GeographiesNot indicatedDatesJan 1, 2023 – Dec 31, 2023Source990No causes providedNo populations provided–$3.8MScholarships and Research Support
+Living skills training to teach clients how to function safely and independently.
+Orientation and mobility instruction on how to navigate safely in homes and neighborhoods and to travel to school and work.GeographiesNot indicatedDatesJan 1, 2020 – Dec 31, 2020Source990No causes providedNo populations provided–$3.4MProgram 2 [2020]

 Copyright 2026.
 All rights reserved to Chario Inc. (d.b.a.
 Impala)